yoadiaval/yoadiaval/README.md

 ### Hi, I'm Yoannet 👋
-I'm telecommunications engineer and this is a new branch in my professional career.
+I'm Telecommunications engineer and Font-end Web Development is a new branch in my professional career.
+I am very excited to see my growth in this area.

 ```js
 const yoannet93 = {